Home

 Electric wheelchairs have rechargeable batteries and electric motors, allowing paraplegics who possess little upper body strength and stamina to cover long distances with ease.
 There are several varieties of electric wheelchairs available and they include rear-wheel drive, front-wheel drive, and mid-wheel drive electric wheelchairs.
 For more information on these power chair options, click here.

-With a power chair, there are also more components (including the battery) to maintain and service.
 If an individual spends most of his or her time using an electric wheelchair, a regular exercise program is essential to reduce the chance of muscle weakening.

 How to Choose a Wheelchair